ernst-kion-ext/certmanager-frontend/README.md

 # CCPS Certmanager UI

 ## Overview

 The Certificate Manager UI is a web application designed to visualize and manage certificate data.
 It provides functionalities to list certificates, view their statuses, set up renewal notifications, and display statistics related to certificate issuance and revocation.

 ## Frontend

-This is a frontend website written in HTML, CSS and vanilla Javascript without any external libraries or frameworks.
+This is a frontend website written in HTML, CSS, and vanilla JavaScript without any external libraries or frameworks.

+How to use:
-Run the Backend in the same repository and then open the `index.html`.
+1. Run the Backend (see below).
+2. Open `index.html` in your browser.
+3. Choose a server, enter your API key, and (optionally) set a maximum number of certificates to fetch.
+4. Click "Submit" to load and view certificates.

+### Features

+- Server selection (Production, UAT, Localhost, Ernst)
+- API key authentication (required, sent via HTTP header)
+- Limit the number of certificates fetched (optional, via `certamount` header)
+- Global and per-column filtering/search
+- Sortable columns
+- Signature modal with copy-to-clipboard
+- Certificate statistics (issued/revoked) display
+- No external JS/CSS dependencies

+### Security

+- The backend requires an API key for all requests, sent via the `apikey` HTTP header.
+- The API key is stored in `server/apikey` (plaintext, do not commit secrets).

 ### TODO

-- Have to make a server choice option in the frontend
-- Should the Vaulttoken be given through the frontend or use an API key instead?
-- fetchCertificates() should have a configurable server option
-- add statistics bars
+- [ ] Add statistics bars according to UI sketch.
+- [ ] Improve error handling and user feedback.
+- [ ] Optionally support Vault token input

 ## Backend